czerwonk/dns-drain/README.md

--ip | defines which IPs/nets in records should be matched -value | defines which values in records should be matched -regex | defines which pattern should be applied to match records -dry | simulation only
+-ip | defines which IPs/nets in records should be matched -value | defines which values in records should be matched -regex | defines which pattern should be applied to match records -type | defines which type of record should be matched -dry | simulation only
--zone | apply changes for specific zones only (regular expression) -skip | skip specific zones (regular expression) -new_ip | set a replacement IP (not compatible with -value and -regex)
+-force | deactivates logic checks to remove complete records without replacing -zone | apply changes for specific zones only (regular expression) -skip | skip specific zones (regular expression) -new_ip | set a replacement IP (not compatible with -value and -regex)